discordjs/guide/guide/creating-your-bot/creating-commands.md

 Once you fill in these values, run `node deploy-commands.js` in your project directory to register your commands to a single guild.
 It's also possible to [register commands globally](/interactions/registering-slash-commands.md#global-commands).

 ::: tip
-You only need to run this script once.
-If you add or edit existing commands, you should run `node deploy-commands.js` again.
+You only need to run `node deploy-commands.js` once.
+You should only run it again if you add or edit existing commands.
 :::

 ## Replying to commands